stephdavid/english-words/README.md

 ### Process

 * Created a new repo.
 Rebranded the homepage.
 Added event listener and user input validation.
 Added modal.
+* Connected to Word Dictionary API using fetch - https://rapidapi.com/twinword/api/word-dictionary and validation.
+*

 ---